Juniper: benefits, dosage, contraindications

 Médicaments

-Juniper may reduce blood glucose levels.
-Taking juniper with antidiabetic medications might cause hypoglycemia.
-These antidiabetics include: glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase) and others.
+Juniper may lower blood glucose (blood sugar).
+Taking juniper with antidiabetic medications may cause hypoglycemia.
+These antidiabetic drugs include: glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase) and others.

-Taking juniper with diuretics might cause excessive water loss in the body.
-Excessive water loss can lead to dizziness and an excessive drop in blood pressure.
+Taking juniper with diuretics may cause excessive loss of body water.
+Excessive water loss can cause dizziness and an excessive drop in blood pressure.
 These diuretics include: chlorothiazide (Diuril), chlorthalidone (Thalitone), furosemide (Lasix), hydrochlorothiazide (HCTZ, HydroDiuril, Microzide) and others.

 Precautions